St. Louis Stallions

-The St. Louis Stallions was the name of a proposed National Football League (NFL) franchise which was to have been located in St. Louis, Missouri, in the early 1990s.
+The St. Louis Stallions was the name of a proposed National Football League (NFL) franchise which was to be located in St. Louis, Missouri, in the early 1990s.
 There were two attempts to get a team with that name in St. Louis, which had been without a professional football franchise since the end of the 1987 season, when the Cardinals left the city to move to Phoenix, Arizona.